 - Forsyth County has an estimated 387,000 residents (U.S. Census Bureau, 2023 ACS) — Winston-Salem is the county seat and dominant population center.

-- Forsyth is the 21st Prosecutorial District — a single-county district — so all Winston-Salem court matters route to one courthouse in downtown Winston-Salem.
+- Forsyth is the 21st Prosecutorial District — single-county — so all Winston-Salem court matters route to one courthouse with no ambiguity about jurisdiction.

 Forsyth County quick facts